CRESYM/colib0.github.io/pages/models/generations/Sources/VSC/EMTGridFollowingVSC/index.md

 The assumptions made are:

-* The grid to which the converter is connected is modeled as a Thévenin equivalent, with a three-phase voltage $$v_{g}^{abc}$$. %%%%%%%%%%%%%%%%%%%%%%%
 * The DC side of the converter is considered as an ideal DC voltage source $$E_{DC}$$.
 * The AC-side of the converter is connected to the grid through an AC filter formed by a resistance $$R$$ and an inductance $$L$$.
 The AC voltage in the converter side is $$v_{c}^{abc}$$.
+* The system is considered to be balanced, and the positive and negative sequence are not considered.
+* The synchronization with the grid is controlled by a PLL, and it is done by imposing that the $$v_d = 0$$.
+This design criteria allows to relate active and reactive power with one of the components of the current.
 <!-- * The switching process of the IGBTs that generate the AC wave from the modulation of the DC voltage is considered.-->
 <!-- * The transformer dynamics have been neglected. -->

-Although it can be used for low-frequency phenomena such as transient stability or inter-area oscillations, the number of calculations to capture necessary to capture the dynamics is much greater than Phasor models, resulting in a higher execution time.
-These Phasor (or RMS) models make some assumptions that reduce the execution times in one or two orders of magnitude by increasing the time step, since they neglect the fast dynamics of the converter.
+Although it can be used for low-frequency phenomena such as transient stability or inter-area oscillations, the number of calculations to capture necessary to capture the dynamics is much greater than Phasor models, and result in much higher execution times.
+It is not useful to calculate unbalanced situation as the model is based on the positive sequence.
+It does not consider harmonics, as it uses a simplified PLL that only takes the fundamental frequency.

 ## Model description